 There is a specific organization called the Harry Fox Agency that deals with mechanical licensing and collection of mechanical royalties.

-This is different from covering because they are not obligated to let you use it.
+This is different from covering because they are not obligated to let you use the sound recording.
 In fact, the owners can charge any amount to use their work or refuse to negotiate.

 Technically, no matter how much or little you use of a song that is not yours, it is against the law and you can be sued for infringement unless you have their permission.